AzmaeenGH/AzmaeenGH/README.md

 # Hello!!  :wave:

 ### About Me
 My name is Azmaeen Galib Hassan.
-I am a beginner level forntend developer. <br>Currently diving in and exploring the web3 space to stay updated with the latest advancements in blockchain technology. <br> Learning Solidity for Smart Contract Development work.
+I am a beginner level FrontEnd developer. <br>Currently diving in and exploring the web3 space to stay updated with the latest advancements in blockchain technology. <br> Learning Solidity for Smart Contract Development work.
 <br>
 <br>
 **Few things I know:**